lochnerr/certbot/README.md

 # Certbot Renewal Container in Docker on Alpine #

-This repository contains the Dockerfile and associated assets for building a Certbot Renewal Server in Docker on Alpine Linux.
+This repository contains the Dockerfile and associated assets for building a Certbot Renewal Container in Docker on Alpine Linux.

 This container simply runs a cron daemon in the foreground which executes a Certbot renew twice each day.